-1. Cash and Cash Equivalents
+1. Cash and Investments

-The Township's cash and cash equivalents are considered to be cash on hand, demand deposits, certificates of deposits, and short-term investments with original maturities of twelve months or less from date of acquisition.
+The Township's cash is considered to be cash on hand, demand deposits, certificates of deposits, and short-term investments with original maturities of twelve months or less from date of acquisition.

 The Township Board has authorized the Township Treasurer to invest funds in the following: